 Miche make versatile cassettes for Shimano/Sram and Campagnolo 11 speed, 10 speed, 9 speed and 8 speed campagnolo.
 I also supply a casstte for 8 speed campagnolo that fits on a 9/1011/12 speed campagnolo freehub body allowing the use modern wheels.

 All Miche cassettes are manufactured in Italy.
 They are made from separate sprockets with no carriers.
-The steel plate in stamped then further machining work for the shifting ramps and cutouts are done.
-The last position 1 speed sprockets are available in aluminium which cuts mass abit.
+The steel plate is stamped then further machining work for the shifting ramps and cutouts are done.
+The last position 11 speed sprockets are available in aluminium which cuts mass abit.

 Miche make the sprockets so they dont notch aluminium freehub bodies when the cassette lockring is torque to 40Nm to 50Nm.
+This also ensures the correct spacing.
 A torque wrench must be used.
-Lockrings and lockring threads can take this torque.
 If you damage a lockring or thread it is simply due to poor fitting like cross threading, dirty threads or a poorly fitting tool.
 These things are easily avoided.

-Miche sprockets are thicker than shimano sprockets which reduces there ability to notch an alloy freehub and increase sprocket stiffness which in turn improves shifting.
-Miche spacers are there for thinner than Shimano spacers.
+Miche sprockets are thicker than shimano sprockets which reduces there ability to notch an alloy freehub and increase sprocket stiffness which in turn improves shifting and decreases noise.
+Miche spacers are therefore thinner than Shimano spacers.
 This also applies to Campagnolo.
-So for 10 and 11 speed miche sprockets and spacers are not I interchangeable with Shimano or Campagnolo sprockets and spacers.
+So for 10 and 11 speed miche sprockets and spacers are not interchangeable with Shimano or Campagnolo sprockets and spacers.
 With 8 and 9 speed the difference is less important and good shifting can still be achieved with sprocket swaps.

 The Cycle Clinic also stocks replacement sprockets and spacers so worn sprockets can be replaced without changing the whole cassette.
 This means if your like me and wear out a small group of sprockets and the rest have little wear then the Miche cassette is far less wasteful.